Create Your Full 6 Week Plan

 Alcohol is not recommended as it can place extra strain on your liver and kidneys.
 Alcohol also has a diuretic effect and contains extra calories which could slow down your weight loss.
 Try to choose calorie-free drinks instead, such as tea (without milk), or soda water with a spritz of lemon or lime.

 Don't worry if you have a little bad breath or halitosis during phase one.
-Not everyone will experience this, but if you do it will only last whilst you are following the total diet replacement phase (phase 1).
+Not everyone will experience this, but if you do it will only last a short while.
 Chewing on sugar free chewing gum or even some fresh mint can be very effective in managing this.
 It is important also to maintain an adequate fluid intake.
 We recommend drinking 2 liters per day.

 If your new diet contains a very different amount of fibre compared to what you are used to, it is possible to experience some digestive changes such as a change in bowel habit, bloating, or flatulence.
 As you adjust to your new plan this should settle down.
 If you experience persistent, severe or worrying symptoms, we advise you to seek advice from your GP.

 When used as a total diet replacement Optifast provides all the nutrition you require, and there should be no need to take additional supplements.
 If you have a diagnosed deficiency or take prescribed vitamin or mineral supplements, we recommend you speak to your GP to decide if you need to continue these.

 We would encourage you to drink at least two litres or 8 glasses of calorie-free fluids per day.